-Furthermore, our strategy includes the potential of entering into collaborations with third parties to participate in the development and commercialization of some of our drug candidates such as those collaborations that we have already completed for bempegaldesleukin, NKTR-358 and MOVANTIK®.
+Furthermore, our strategy includes the potential of entering into collaborations with third parties to participate in the development and commercialization of some of our drug candidates such as those collaborations that we have already completed for bempegaldesleukin, NKTR-358 and MOVANTIK[®].
 In certain situations, the clinical development program and process for a drug candidate and the estimated completion date will largely be under the control of that third party and not under our control.
 We cannot forecast with any degree of certainty which of our drug candidates will be subject to future collaborations or how such arrangements would affect our development plans or capital requirements.

 As noted above, the evolving situation around the COVID-19 pandemic has had varying impacts on the clinical testing of our proprietary drug candidates depending on the therapeutic indication, geographic distribution of clinical trial sites, the clinical trial stage, and, in certain cases, our partners' general corporate approach to the pandemic.
-We currently believe that we could experience delays of approximately three months for earlier stage Nektarrun clinical studies (such as the Phase 1/2 trial studying bempegaldesleukin and pembrolizumab in NSCLC).
-In addition, for clinical studies involving our proprietary drug candidates that are run by our partners, we currently expect adjustments of timelines for projected study endpoints, study enrollment rates and study starts will likely be delayed from three to six months.
+We currently believe that we could experience delays of approximately three months for earlier stage Nektar-run clinical studies (such as the Phase 1/2 trial studying bempegaldesleukin and pembrolizumab in NSCLC).
+In addition, for certain clinical studies involving our proprietary drug candidates that are run by our partners, study timelines are estimated to be delayed at least three to six months.
 As a result of these delays and potential delays, we may incur additional costs associated with these clinical trials.
 At this time, we cannot estimate if such increases would have a material effect on our results of operations or financial position.